-Load on forks according to load capacity mentioned on truck name plate when sideshift is applied.
-Uneven loading will deteriorate the stability of truck when load is raised.
+Load on the forks according to load capacity mentioned on the truck name plate when sideshift is applied.
+Uneven loading will deteriorate the stability of the truck when the load is raised.

-▲ Top of load should not extend above backrest.
+▲ Top of the load should not extend above the backrest.